On this page:

 - PL 109-058 - Energy Policy Act of 2005 - Among other things this legislation requires:

-- Reduced building energy consumption by at least 30% (20% for renovation) compared with ASHRAE 90.1 / IECC (where LCC effective).
+- Reduced building energy consumption by at least 30% (20% for renovation) compared with ASHRAE 90.1 / IECC (International Energy Conservation Code) (where LCC (Life-Cycle Cost) effective).

 - Reduced water usage.